MaryamTabasinezhad/ChIP-seq-data-analysis/README.md

 fastqc -q -t 20 -o fastqc_after *.fastqgz
 ```
 ## 4) Align trimmed fastq files
-STAR used for alignment, Gencode annotations used for genome index creation, but you can also use Refseq, use the trimmed files from step (2)
+`STAR` used for alignment, Gencode annotations used for genome index creation, but you can also use Refseq, use the trimmed files from step (2)
-`kvmd,c`
 first need to create genome indices

 ```ruby